Vitamin Ski PHDOctober 18, 2022

 The SourDough trail….A Spectacular Kootenay Classic .
-3 days /2 nights of casual hiking along a high elevation , grassy ridgeline, overflowing with wildflowers, camp beside alpine lakes, while being surrounded by 5 different mtn ranges.
+4 days /3 nights of back country hiking along a high elevation , ridgeline, overflowing with wildflowers.
+Camp beside alpine lakes, while being surrounded by 5 different mtn ranges.
 A photographers dream.

 What’s SPECIAL about this hike is you only need a day pack !!
 That’s right NO Heavy pack.
-At both nights camping sites we have located “stash” boxes , supplied with all camping supplies, along with all non-persihable food supplies.
+At all 3 camping sites we have located “stash” boxes , supplied with all camping supplies, along with all non-persihable food supplies.
 Read more about it here…

 Thank you Mount Carlyle and Backcountry Skiing Canada!April 3, 2013

 “I better dig out my powder sluice box because I recieved a letter in the mail that certifies I have hit the motherlode!
 So happy I could yodel.
 Thank you Bomber and the folks at Mount Carlyle Lodge for providing such a killer prize and thanks to Backcountry Skiing Canada for a great contest.”